LSU-UE5/UE5-Materials/solid-material-iii/README.md

 ##### `Step 14.`\|`UE5MAT`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Rigth click on the open graph and add a **Text Coordinates** node.
-Connect the output into the **UV** input of all three of the textures as we will want to adjust the size of the tiling on all three texturs.
+Connect the output into the **UVs** input of all three of the textures as we will want to adjust the size of the tiling on all three textures.

 ![add texture coordinates](images/textCoord.png)